-In 2018, Jugopetrol AD has continued investing in the education of perspective students through the scholarship program for master studies at universities in Greece.
-The second generation of students, a total of three students, were selected on the basis of their achievements.
-In following two semesters, students will participate in the Masters program of the Piraeus University.
-Another project in this category is the education of children and youth on safety and all other rules in traffic.
-The project has 27 different activities for students of elementary and secondary schools in all cities in Montenegro.
+Jugopetrol AD continued investing in the education of perspective students through the scholarship program for master studies at universities in Greece.
+The third generation of students (total of two students), were selected on the basis of their previous achievements.
+In following two semesters, students will participate in the masters program of the Piraeus University.
+Another projects in this category are lectures and workshops to the children and youth in primary and highschools in Podgorica, as well as in whole Montenegro on safety and all other rules in traffic.
+First project is continuation of the 2018. coperation with NGO Pčelice, while the other was carried out with professor Milan Vujanic.